 The MacBook Air is one of Apple's most popular products, and indeed its most popular Mac.
-The most recent iteration brings with it an updated keyboard and new processors while retaining features like dual Thunderbolt 3 ports, a Retina display, and SSD storage.
+The most recent iteration brings with it an Apple M1 SoC while retaining features like dual Thunderbolt 3 ports, a Retina display, and SSD storage.

-It also has a theoretical battery life of 11-12 hours, though yours is always going to vary depending on use.
+It also has a theoretical battery life of up to 18 hours, though yours is always going to vary depending on use.
 Apple's estimates are always based on light web usage with the screen brightness turned down, so if you like a bright screen, brightly-lit keyboard, and are downloading gigs and gigs of data, be prepared for notably less than the advertised battery life.

-Still, if you think you're experiencing an abnormal battery drain on your new MacBook Air, try these tips to fix any issues that you might run into.
+Still, if you think you're experiencing an abnormal battery drain on your new MacBook Air, try these tips to fix MacBook Air battery life.